Shaver Lake: Background

 The area now covered by the lake was extensively logged before the dam was built, and an extensive log flume system several miles long was constructed to bring logs down the mountain.
 The town to this day maintains a nostalgic logging theme.
 Several buildings in town are in fact old, converted sawmills.
 Adjacent to the lake is Camp Edison, built and operated by SCE.

 On August 13, 1943, Grace Craycroft (née Shaver), the daughter of pioneer lumberman Charles B. Shaver after whom the lake and town is named, drowned after suffering from a heart attack whilst attempting to save a 12-year-old boy from drowning.

-The reality television shows Endurance: High Sierras and Capture were filmed at Shaver Lake in summer 2006 and summer 2013, respectively.
+The reality television shows Endurance: High Sierras and Capture were filmed at Shaver Lake in the summers of 2006 and 2013, respectively.
 The lake was also the filming location of the HBO Max reality show Karma during the summer of 2019.

 The Shaver Lake Trophy Trout Project is a non-profit organization to educate the public on fishing and make Shaver Lake a fishing destination.

 Camp Chawanakee, a Scout camp, is located on a peninsula on the southern shore of Shaver Lake.
 BSA troops from all over California attend each summer.

 The camp's facilities include canoeing, sailing, row boats, kayaking, swimming, hiking, rifle shooting, shotgun, archery, horse riding, rock wall, zip lining, fishing, crafts, and many other activities.

+Camp El-O-Win, a summer camp operated by the non-profit "Friends of Camp El O Win", is located on a plot of 58 acres about 11 miles down the road from Camp Chawanakee.